 How to Wrap a Gift

 First, let’s chat about the wrapping paper because it makes a BIG difference when it comes to wrapping.
-We both opt for thicker paper instead of super thin wrapping paper.
-In fact, some of our favorite paper to use is craft paper (in white or tan).
+I opt for thicker paper instead of super-thin wrapping paper.
+In fact, some of my favorite paper to use is craft paper (in white or tan).
 It’s incredibly inexpensive and durable.
 Plus, then you can really jazz up your gift with ribbon and the extras!
-We do sometimes opt for wrapping paper with prints (like the gold polka dotted one!), but again try to choose thicker high-quality paper.
+I do sometimes opt for wrapping paper with prints (like the gold polka dotted one!), but again try to choose thicker high-quality paper.

 Easy Tip: Don’t forget to choose colors that go with your holiday decor since these gifts will act as Christmas decorations under the tree!
 Also, if you’re buying for lots of people wrap gifts for one family in all the same paper.
 That way when it’s time to head out to the family party, you can quickly find the gifts you need to bring.